giovannarosone/FASTQcompression/README.md

 ## References:

-Degree thesis

-University of Pisa
+@thesis{mastersthesis,

-Titolo: Compressione di sequenze di DNA in formato FASTQ
+  author       = {Enrico Niccoli}, title        = {Compressione di sequenze di DNA in formato FASTQ}, school       = {University of Pisa}, note         = {Supervisors: Giovanna Rosone and Veronica Guerrini}

-Candidato: Enrico Niccoli

-Relatore: Giovanna Rosone
-Co-relatore: Veronica Guerrini
+}

+## Acknowledgement

+Thanks to Nicola Prezza for providing part of the code and to Felipe Louza for helpful discussions.

 ---
 <small> Supported by the project Italian MIUR-SIR [CMACBioSeq][240fb5f5] ("_Combinatorial methods for analysis and compression of biological sequences_") grant n.~RBSI146R5L.
 P.I.
 Giovanna Rosone</small>